 6. Ruler: Master of the Mask

-The historical korean drama tells the story of a prince who is always covered in a mask in order to prevent the Punnsoo group from seeing his face.
-Puunsoo is a hidden and separate group that tries to control the Joseon dynasty by holding their waters.
+The historical Korean drama tells the story of a prince who is always covered in a mask in order to prevent the Punnsoo group from seeing his face.
+Puunsoo is a hidden and separate group that tries to control the Joseon period by holding their waters.

 The prince is well guarded yet he still manages to escape many times so that he can experience the outside world.
 In the midst of his escape, the prince will meet a girl who will eventually help him grow as a ruler of the kingdom.